superfluid-finance/protocol-monorepo/packages/subgraph/README.md

 cd graph-node/docker
 ```

 If on Linux, run the following script.

-> Note I had problems here.
-If you get a "version" error, update your docker-compose with [these instructions](https://docs.docker.com/compose/install/).
-If you get an error like `ERROR: could not find an available, non-overlapping IPv4 address...` then try turning off OpenVPN, or follow [this tutorial](https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker).
+You should be already logged into docker

 ```bash
 # For Linux machines
 sudo apt install jq
 ./setup.sh # writes the host IP to the docker-compose file
 ```

+> Note: If you get a "version" error, update your docker-compose with [these instructions](https://docs.docker.com/compose/install/).
+If you get an error like `ERROR: could not find an available, non-overlapping IPv4 address...` then try turning off OpenVPN, or follow [this tutorial](https://stackoverflow.com/questions/45692255/how-make-openvpn-work-with-docker).

 Now start the necessary subgraph Docker containers.